LogSentinel SIEM Dashboard¶

 Custom charts that are defined in the "Charts" menu appears below the default statistics charts.
 Charts can be defined as aggregations on a specific field with or without an additional query.
 For example a chart can display the top actors that have performed one of particular set of actions.

 Custom charts can be bar, pie, line, doughnut and can have custom or random colors defined.
+Charts can be created ontop of event data as well as alert data.

 Custom dashboards can be defined by users for easier analysis and day-to-day activities.
 A dashboard is a combination of saved searches and charts.